 Brandeis University is one of nine degree-granting institutions in the Graduate Consortium in Women's Studies (GCWS) located at the Massachusetts Institute of Technology (MIT).
 Each semester the GCWS offers interdisciplinary, team-taught seminars in which you may enroll.

 Careers and Alumni

-About one-third of our recent graduates enroll in PhD programs at prestigious universities, including New York University, UC Santa Cruz, Boston University, and Princeton, and two-thirds of our graduates enter the workforce in fields as diverse as law, advocacy, research, and higher education.
+About one-third of our recent graduates enroll in PhD programs at prestigious universities, including Columbia University, the University of Michigan, Boston University and Princeton, and two-thirds of our graduates enter the workforce in fields as diverse as law, advocacy, research and higher education.

 Financial Aid and Scholarship